tugul/CoreJava/src/io/README.md

 **Byte Stream:**
 Classes named with Stream are used for reading/writing all types of binary or byte data, including strings.
 Abstract base classes: **InputStream, OutputStream**
+Note: OutputStream is capable of writing char or binary data

 **Character Stream:**
 Classes named with Reader/Writer are used for input/output of only character and String data.
 They make writing textual data to file easier and more convenient.